A Man With A White Hat In Beijing And A Horse Cart

 This is a personally historical photo because it was the first photo I took with my brand new China-made Nokia telephone, which I got in the great year of 2003.
 Photo quality was still far worse compared to a real camera, which I always carried with me until 2012, when I deemed the iPhone good enough for street pics.

 The Hafei minivan is still clearly visible.
 It is a standard-roof passenger variant.
-The blue 京A license plate indicate this is a very early privately owned car.
-Blue A’s are very rare nowadays but back in 2003 I had no idea about that.
-May I be able to look into the future in my next Hafei life.
+The blue 京A license plate indicates this is a very early privately owned car.
+Blue A’s are very rare nowadays, but back in 2003, I had no idea about that.
+May I be able to look into the future in my next Hafei life?

 Selling C-Cup In The Taxi In China

-A foreign model with huge tits recommends a C-cup breast augmentation in a taxi in Beijing in 2009, I think it was in a Citroen ZX.
+A foreign model with huge tits recommends a C-cup breast augmentation in a taxi in China in Beijing in 2009, I think it was in a Citroen ZX.
 The advertisement was on a magazine holder on the back of the driver’s seat.
-I guess they thought this was a smart advertising strategy as many girls take taxis, without and with their boyfriends.
+I guess they thought this was a smart advertising strategy, as many girls take taxis, with and without their boyfriends.

 Continue reading “Selling C-Cup In The Taxi In China”